xlvisuals/luanti_lightcycles_game/README.md

 You're always moving forward — there's no key to stop.
 Run into any wall (yours, someone else's, or the arena boundary) and you're derezzed.

 ### Scoring

-Every racer scores based on where they finished, not just the winner:
+Every racer scores based on how long they lasted, not just the winner.
+The first player to be eliminated places last, the last player racing places first.

 | Placement | Points |
 |---|---|